amolenk/dapr-hands-on/Assignment05/step-by-step.md

    dapr run --app-id trafficcontrolservice --app-port 5000 --dapr-grpc-port 50001 --components-path ./components dotnet run
    ```

-5. Start the Simulation:
+5. Start the Simulation again from the `Assignment05/src/Simulation` folder:

    ```
-   dotnet run
+   dapr run --app-id simulation --dapr-grpc-port 50003 dotnet run
    ```

-Now you should see some errors in the logging because the TrafficControl service is no longer passing the correct API key:
+Now you should see some errors in the logging because the TrafficControl service is no longer passing the correct API key in the call to the Government service:

    ```
    == APP ==       An unhandled exception has occurred while executing the request.

    == APP == Grpc.Core.RpcException: Status(StatusCode=Unauthenticated, Detail="Unauthorized")
    ```

 Don't forget change the API key in the secrets file back to the correct API key.